urbit/docs/reference/vane-apis/behn.md

 In response to a `%drip` `task`, Behn will `%give` a `%meta` `gift` containing the `gift` originally `%give`n to Behn when `%drip` was first called.

-Is that really right?
+Is that really correct?
 It looks like the gift returned is actually a response to a pass it passed itself, not the original event?

 #### Source